 Let’s take a look at who is using Akash Network currently.
 Get ready to be impressed.

 You realize the potential of Akash when you look at some of the names that use it.

 There are more than 100 entities that are hosting on Akash Network.

-This includes major blogging platforms such as WordPress, Drupal and Ghost; major games such Minecraft, Pac-man and Super Mario; and many well known DeFi projects such as Uniswap, Bancor and Curve.
+This includes major blogging platforms such as WordPress, Drupal, and Ghost; major games such as Minecraft, Pac-man, and Super Mario; and many well-known DeFi projects such as Uniswap, Bancor, and Curve.

 So why have all of these guys ported over to Akash?

 Akash Network vs. big fellas like Google Cloud, AWS, etc.

 For one thing, Akash is way cheaper than any other cloud provider.
 Like 80-90% cheaper.

 Like it or not everything is moving to the cloud which means you end up paying a cloud tax when you use Uber, Netflix, etc.

 Lower prices are thus extremely attractive.